ProvableHQ/leo/examples/battleship/README.md

 ✅ Executed 'battleship.aleo/play'
 ```

-Player 1 has an updated board_state.record -- they have a new `played_tiles` bitstring, which corresponds to the fire coordinate they just sent to Player 2.
+Player 1 has an updated board_state.record -- they have a new `played_tiles` bitstring,
+which corresponds to the fire coordinate they just sent to Player 2.
 You can see that the `incoming_fire_coordinate` in the move.record owned by Player 2 matches exactly the input given by Player 1.
-Player 2 can now play this move tile and respond with a fire coordinate of their own, and they will also let Player 1 know whether or not Player 1's fire coordinate hit or miss Player 2's ships.
+Player 2 can now play this move tile and respond with a fire coordinate of their own,
+and they will also let Player 1 know whether or not Player 1's fire coordinate hit or miss Player 2's ships.

+### 7. Player 2 Shoots Second
-Switch `program.json` to Player 2's keys.
+**Switch** `program.json` to Player 2's keys.
 Player 2 makes their move:

+**Run**
 ```bash
 leo run play '{
   owner: aleo1wyvu96dvv0auq9e4qme54kjuhzglyfcf576h0g3nrrmrmr0505pqd6wnry.private,